Carcastillo

 Carcastillo is a town and municipality located in the province and autonomous community of Navarre, in the north of Spain.
-It is the site of the Cistercian monastery of Santa María de la Oliva.
+It is located 70 km from its capital, Pamplona.
+Until the middle of the 19th century it belonged to the abbey of Santa María de la Oliva.
+This site is a Cistercian monastery 2 km from Carcastillo.
+The town is on the banks of the river Aragón to the north of the Bardenas Reales.